Skip to main content Skip to footer

 Low-cost smart sensors

 Smart sensors in agriculture can be used to monitor everything from the level of moisture in the plant and soil to the amount of minerals like salt.
-The information can then be sent to the local industrial mini PC to adjust the irrigation system to deliver the right amount of water.
+The information can then be sent to the local rugged mini PC to adjust the irrigation system to deliver the right amount of water.

 Unfortunately, these commercial agriculture irrigation sensor systems are very expensive especially for the smaller farmers.
 Manufacturers are currently offering new, low-cost sensors that use simpler, less technological setups as well as work via connected nodes as a solution.